audrey617/My-Notes/ML/CS7641 Mid-term review.md

 <br/>

 ### 2. Sigmoid (S-like, Differentiable threshold)
-Similarity between the above two functions begs the question, why didn’t we just use calculus on the thresholded y?
-The simple answer is that the function is not differentiable (https://en.wikipedia.org/wiki/Differentiable_function) <br/>
+Similarity between the above two functions begs the question, why didn’t we just use calculus on the thresholded ŷ?
+The simple answer is that the function ŷ is not differentiable (https://en.wikipedia.org/wiki/Differentiable_function) <br/>
 How differentiable? sigmoid is one option.
 Perceptron is a "hard" version of sigmoid function.
 When a-> -inf, sigmoid(a)->0, when a->+inf, sigmoid(a)->1 <br/>
 From George Kudrayvtsev student note<br/>
 <p align="center" width="100%">